MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/video-audio.md

   - when:  |
       swipe to move focus to a video control
   - then:  |
-      doubletap with the video control in focus
+      double tap with the video control in focus
     result: |
       the intended action occurs